SARTHAK4349/Google-Advanced-Data-Analytics-Portfolio/1-Foundation-Of-Data-Science/readme.md

 ### Module 3: Your career as a data professional

 You will learn what it means to have a career as a data professional.
 In this section, you’ll examine the required skills of a data analyst and compare it to many other data professional roles.
-Then you’ll discover how data professionals work with there peers and with cross-functional teams.
+Then you’ll discover how data professionals work with their peers and with cross-functional teams.

 ### Module 4: Data applications and workflow